junaga/v-vcs/readme.md

   Simple git wrapper

-  Stage and commit and push in one command.
+  Stage and commit in one command.
 If there are no changes staged, stage all changes.
-Push commits if an upstream branch is set.

 Options:
   -d, --directory TEXT  Run in this directory